 L.L.Bean makes the perfect camping coffee pot for large groups with this 14-cup percolator.
 Percolators may be a bit old-school these days, but because this one is stainless steel, you can brew directly on a campfire if you need to.
 L.L.Bean considered the details, too, giving it a glass viewer that lets you check the status of your brew.
 It's big and heavy at two pounds two ounces, so reserve this coffee maker for camping trips where you don't have to haul your gear too far.

-Bialetti is the name to know in the world of moka pots.
+Bialetti is the name to know in the world of moka pots and making a stellar cup of joe.
 The company invented them back in the 1930s and the little contraption is ideal for brewing espresso-quality coffee on a camp stove or over a fire with its durable cast aluminum design.
 It comes in various sizes that'll suit solo travelers and small groups and is very easy to clean.

 Different Ways to Make Delicious Coffee When Camping

-As there are at home, many different options for brewing good coffee while camping exist—don't worry espresso lovers, we've got you covered, too.
-The best portable coffee makers can bring the home-brewed or coffee shop quality straight to your camping mug.
+As there are at home, many different options for brewing good coffee while camping exist.
+Don't worry espresso lovers, we've got you covered with these tips on how to make a great cup of portable coffee with coffee shop quality straight into your coffee mug.

 How to Make French Press Coffee